 Take a closer look at what’s happening in the thirty-second week of your pregnancy.

 Your baby is getting bigger at this time in the pregnancy.
-He’s looking more like what he will when a couple of months from now.
+He’s looking more like he will in a couple of months.
 There are plenty of developments taking place within your uterus ensuring that the baby is in the perfect shape for the outside world.

 After eight months in the womb, your little one is not so little anymore.
-He is about 16.7 inches long, just about the size of a head of lettuce.
+He is about 16.7 inches (42.5 cm) long, just about the size of a head of lettuce.